Uber shows off its autonomous driving program’s snazzy visualization tools

 Take for example the problem of dealing with a major event like a parade or protest.
 Would you let your naive self-driving car run free during a marathon just so it has a chance to learn how the runners act?
 Of course not.

-What you can do is open up your excellent map of Boston, shut down several main thoroughfares, add lots and lots of pedestrians and erratic drivers to the virtual world, and then set your AI driver agents to work getting around.
-You’ll see when it breaks down, how it reacts to situations it’s never seen in real life, and so on.
+What you can do is open up your excellent map of Boston, shut down several main thoroughfares, add lots and lots of pedestrians and erratic drivers to the virtual world and then set your AI driver agents to work getting around.
+You’ll see when it breaks down, how it reacts to situations it’s never seen in real life and so on.
 It’s like a thought experiment that generates usable data and improves the AI.

 So maybe the timing is just a coincidence, but it seems like this post, while cool on its own, is Uber’s way of saying “Hey, we’re doing this too.
 Look!”
 Because at this point, if you’re an autonomous car developer and you’re not using simulations with all kinds of variations, you’re going to have a bad time.Featured Image: Bryce Durbin/TechCrunch